Per-Transaction Booking Fees from Occasion

 • How does Occasion collect per-transaction fees from me?

-• Why did I invoiced for per-transaction fees?
+• Why did I invoice for per-transaction fees?

 • How do I change who pays the per-transaction fee?